0xEtern4lW0lf/0xEtern4lW0lf.github.io/_posts/2022-12-24-HTB-Pandora.md

 ![Untitled](https://0xetern4lw0lf.github.io/assets/img/HTB/HTB-Pandora/Untitled%2018.png)

-The binary crashes because it doesn’t have permissions to `/root/.backup/pandora-backup.tar.gz`, which makes sense since `ltrace` drops the privs from SUID.
+The binary crashes because it doesn’t have permissions to `/root/.backup/pandora-backup.tar.gz`{: .filepath}, which makes sense since `ltrace` drops the privs from SUID.
 Still, I’ll note that it’s using `system` to call `tar` without a full path.

 I can control that path, which makes this likely vulnerable to **path hijack**.
 I’ll work from `/tmp`, and add that to the current user’s `PATH`: